Tear Jerker: Pet Shop of Horrors

 - Pet Shop of Horrors is full of them if you're an animal lover.
 Or if, y'know, you have a soul.

-- Angelica and P-chan, in the very first chapter.
-You can see the ending coming a mile a way.
+- Angelica and P-chan, her new bird, in the very first chapter.
+You can see the ending coming a mile a way, where in trying to secure a mate for his company, Angelica ends up accidentally killing him since the bird species involve Black Widow mating.
 Note: this does not help!

 - Dreizehn's ears.
 That is all.